lovinglifemediawebdev/ai-agent-mcp/README.md

 ### Development Guidelines
 - Follow the Standard Development Workflow
-- Use the built-in testing framework
+- Use the AI team system for complex tasks
 - Update documentation with changes
 - Follow conventional commit messages
-- Ensure all tests pass

 ## 📄 License